Hi, my name is Tim.

 I'm a member of the Computational Genomics Group.
 We use computational methods (smart algorithms and the clever organization of data) to study the transcriptional regulation of genes.

-Our work focuses on the analysis of ChIP-chip (Chromatin-Immunoprecipitation on a microarray chip) data, and its use in uncovering the binding sites of transcription factors or genomic regions that are 'painted' with particular chromatin marks.
+Our research focuses on the analysis of ChIP-chip (Chromatin-Immunoprecipitation on a microarray chip), ChIP-Seq (Chromatin immunoprecipitation followed by sequencing), gene expression and genomic sequence data, and their use in uncovering the binding sites of transcription factors or genomic regions that are bound by particular proteins.
 This data, along with gene expression, transcription factor motif, gene-functional, and sequence data, can be used to decipher gene regulatory programs.

 I'm also interested in methods of machine learning, specifically graphical models.
-I'm exploring how algorithms for constrained learning of Bayesian Networks can be used to build biologically-relevant models of transcriptional regulatory networks.
+I'm exploring how algorithms for constrained learning of Bayesian Networks can be used to build biologically-relevant models of regulatory networks and developmental programs.

 I've been a Teaching Assistant for two graduate-level courses here at MIT: